eddycharly/terraform-provider-kops/docs/resources/instance_group.md

 The following arguments are supported:

-- `min_size` - (Optional) - Int - MinSize is the minimum size of the warm pool.
+- `min_size` - (Optional) - Int - MinSize is the minimum size of the pool.
 - `max_size` - (Optional) - Int - MaxSize is the maximum size of the warm pool.
 The desired size of the instance group<br />is subtracted from this number to determine the desired size of the warm pool<br />(unless the resulting number is smaller than MinSize).<br />The default is the instance group's MaxSize.
-- `enable_lifecycle_hook` - (Optional) - Bool - EnableLifecyleHook determines if an ASG lifecycle hook will be added ensuring that nodeup runs to completion.<br />Note that the metadata API must be protected from arbitrary Pods when this is enabled.
+- `enable_lifecycle_hook` - (Optional) - Bool - EnableLifecycleHook determines if an ASG lifecycle hook will be added ensuring that nodeup runs to completion.<br />Note that the metadata API must be protected from arbitrary Pods when this is enabled.

 ### containerd_config